 White Dove Cottage

-Welcome to Steppes Farm Holiday Cottages in Cornwall.
+Welcome to Steppes Farm Holiday Cottages near Tintagel in Cornwall.

 Our self-catering holiday cottages are set in 20 acres of an area of outstanding natural beauty.
 The farmhouse and luxuriously furnished barn conversions nestle into the countryside, right on the edge of wild and romantic Bodmin Moor - just five miles from the breathtaking Cornish coast.
-You will find our lovely accommodation near the town of Tintagel in North Cornwall, not far from Camelford and Boscastle.
+You will find our lovely accommodation in North Cornwall near the towns of Tintagel, Camelford and Boscastle.

 Our aim is simple - to provide you with immaculate farm cottage accommodation so that you have a wonderful time you will always remember.

-Presented to an extremely high standard with excellent views, romantic Dovecote Cottage offers one double bedroom on the ground floor, together with contemporary bathroom with separate shower.
-Dovecote Cottage is simply and stylishly decorated, with designer fabrics and comfortable seating.
+Presented to an extremely high standard, this character Cottage has a very interesting upside-down arrangement.
+With excellent views, Romantic White Dove Cottage offers one double bedroom on the ground floor, together with contemporary bathroom with separate shower.
+White Dove Cottage is simply and stylishly decorated, with designer fabrics and comfortable seating.
 White Dove Cottage has its own spring water supply - excellent to drink and makes a delicious cup of tea !!

-SHORT BREAKS - Please contact us for prices - thank you.
+FOR SHORT BREAKS - nightly prices shown are for 3 nights, please contact us for 4, 5 & 6 night prices - thank you.

 PETS - Due to our high standards it is unfortunately not possible for us to have your dogs inside our Cottages.
 However we are more than happy to have 1 dog by arrangement to stay in our kennel.
 Our kennel has an indoor sleeping section plus a good sized outdoor run and is close to all Cottages.
 Of course your dog can be with you in the gardens and grounds, provided he/she is leashed.
 Charges are £20.00 per dog and should heating be required within the kennel, an additional charge will be made - depending on usage.